 - Piedmont CASA (Court Appointed Special Advocates for children)

-- Barrow County Family Connection ( Community Collaborative Agency-Targeting increased graduation rates )
+- Barrow County Family Connection – Community Collaborative Agency-Targeting increased school success.

 - Potential of Satellite offices for Dept. of Labor, Workforce Development Board, and Vocational Rehab

-- A General Contractor has been hired and renovations for the Boys & Girls Club, ACTION, and WHA offices have begun.
-Construction on these areas is scheduled to conclude in mid-late August, 2017.
+- Renovations for the Boys & Girls Club, ACTION, and WHA offices have been completed.

-- Other areas may be renovated in conjunction with these three through other funding sources and volunteerism.
+- Other areas may be renovated – other funding sources and volunteerism.

 - To date, 50 honor students from the Illinois State University have volunteered at the Center, with a number of other nonprofit and civic organizations lining up their plans as we speak.